-Management is responsible for establishing and maintaining a system of internal control over financial reporting ("ICFR") that provides reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with generally accepted accounting principles.
-Section 7(2f) requires independent attestation on the management assessment of internal controls, including Information Systems controls.
+Management is responsible for establishing and maintaining a system of internal control over financial reporting ("ICFR") that provides reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with Generally Accepted Accounting Principles (GAAPs).
+Section 7(2f) requires management assessment of internal controls, including Information Systems controls with independent attestation.

-Management is responsible for maintaining evidential matter, including documentation, to provide reasonable support for its assessment.
+Management is responsible for maintaining evidential matters, including documentation, to provide reasonable support for its assessment.
 This evidence will also allow a third party, such as the entity's external auditor, to consider the work performed by management.